beginning of content

 Under the National Immunisation Program (NIP), these vaccinations are free.

-However, if your child has not had these vaccinations at the recommended age, speak with your childhood nurse or doctor.
+However, if your child hasn’t had these vaccinations at the recommended age, talk to your nurse or doctor.

 Resources and support